madtomic/Maintenance-Manager--CB-Plugin/README.md

 - Countdown in motd when a maintenance has a duration planned.
 - Check the server hardware at any time with /cpu and /ram!
 - Aliases on /maintenance command.
 See the Commands section for further informations.
+- Backups on command.
+(Not working properly for the moment)

 ##Commands: